-The Beaconsfield Mine gained international attention on Anzac Day 2006 after a seismic event deep underground tragically killed one miner, Larry Knight, and trapped two others – 14 days later Todd Russell and Brant Webb emerged from 925 metres underground.
+School Excursions at The Beaconsfield Mine.
+The Mine gained International attention on Anzac Day 2006 after a seismic event deep underground tragically killed one miner, Larry Knight, and trapped two others – 14 days later Todd Russell and Brant Webb emerged from 925 metres underground.

 The famous image of the two men walking from the cage to the cheers and jubilation of the crowd and the massive media presence is burned into our memory.

-Now, for the first time, the public will be able to access the mine yard and iconic headframe area adjacent to the Beaconsfield Mine & Heritage Centre, which graced the cover of newspapers, magazines and websites around the world.
+Now the public can access the mine yard and iconic headframe area adjacent to the Beaconsfield Mine & Heritage Centre, which graced the cover of newspapers, magazines and websites around the world.

 The Beaconsfield Mine & Heritage Centre has expanded into the former mine yard, doubling its footprint and will include the Hart Shaft & Winder house, miners’ change rooms (including the intriguing see-thru shower), drill sharpening workshop and the headframe over the now closed mine shaft.